3 Smart Ways to Boost Your Heart Health

 Know the symptoms

 Heart attack symptoms for women are similar to men’s, including crushing chest pressure or a squeezing sensation in the middle of the chest (especially pressure that worsens during exercise).
-However, women can experience some unusual warning signs that should not be overlooked, including:
+However, women can experience some unusual heart attack warning signs that should not be overlooked, including:

 - Pain in the neck, jaw or arms that lasts more than a minute and doesn’t go away or gets worse